Clapham

 Clapham has a typical household mix, with a higher-than-average median household size

 Family households account for 76.4% of all households, including 40.2% couples with children, 25.6% couples without children, and 10.3% single parent families.
 Non-family households constitute the remaining 23.6%, with lone person households at 20.5% and group households making up 2.9%.
-The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.
+The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households